AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 See how we need to have two matrices that have the same amount of rows and columns.

+Here is a more complex matrix multiplication with 2 3x3 matrices.

 ![[Pasted image 20250625100410.png]]